 In addition to providing a spectacular light show, and scaring us to death, lightning also helps fertilize the soil.

 Ever wonder what would happen if lightning struck you car?
 Find out on this Moment of Science.

-A single lightening bolt carries a peak current that's ten thousand times what an average light bulb would use.
+A single lightning bolt carries a peak current that's ten thousand times what an average lightbulb would use.